nikop/steam-help/faqs/Game is not available on your current platform.md

 **Note:** Steam users on Linux may be able to make use of the Steam feature Steam Play to potentially play some Windows only games on Linux.
 For more information see the [Introducing a new version of Steam Play](https://steamcommunity.com/games/221410/announcements/detail/1696055855739350561) page.

-[section style=important] ### Important:
+  ### Important:
 Some users will deliberately purchase a game that is not available on their operating system with the aim of running the game with emulators or other utilities that simulate the game's system requirements.
-Be aware that purchases made with this goal in mind are not supported by Steam Support.[/section]
+Be aware that purchases made with this goal in mind are not supported by Steam Support.